krinii/dds-on-hardware/Notable/notes/Log Book.md

 2020-11-11 15:06:32.963 [DATA_WRITER Error] Problem creating associated Writer -> Function enable

 The Durability Service Policy is not yet implemented in FastDDS and they [write](https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/core/policy/standardQosPolicies.html#durabilityserviceqospolicy) that it is used to confgure the built-in reader and writer for transient and persistent writers, so that could explain why it does not work.

+### 12/11-2020
+Prepared the code for the connection (QA) tests.

+A publisher with TRANSIENT_LOCAL can write to a reader with VOLITALE/Default, but not the other way around, should with with the "diagram" about durability.